tadiwosgetachew/Data-Visualization-Projects/download-visualization/README.md

 - Uses world population data downloaded in JSON format.
 - Plots an interactive world population map that is an SVG, color-coded based on population density, and scales beautifully from smartwatches to large screens.
 The `get_country_code` class from the `country_code` module is used to handle country codes.
-- Handles CSV data for weather without using additional libraries like pandas.

 ## Requirements